CCHS-Melbourne/3D-Printers/README.md

 # 3DPrinters

-Documentation and configuration details of the printers at CCHS
+[Head over to the Wiki](https://github.com/CCHS-Melbourne/3DPrinters/wiki) for documentation and configuration details of the printers at CCHS